Afghanistan: Floods threaten communities, minaret of Jam | DW | 25.05.2019

 Threat to World Heritage minaret

-The 65-meter (213-foot) Islamic tower of Jam built in 1190, in a Taliban-controlled area on the frontier of Ghor and Herat provinces, is also under threat from the floods.
+Built in 1190, the 65-meter (213-foot) Islamic tower of Jam, in a Taliban-controlled area on the frontier of Ghor and Herat provinces, is also under threat from the floods.

 The minaret, a UNESCO World Heritage Site and one of the country's most revered cultural, architectural and historical treasures, is located in a narrow valley along with other important archaeological ruins.